zhichenghao/Ontology/index.md

 ![image](OntologicalModellingRelations.png)
 The **attribute relations** is a type of relation distinguished by its range.
-- attributes and values: Attributes are binary relations and they maybe ordered or part ordered.
+- Attributes and values: Attributes are binary relations and they maybe ordered or part ordered.
 The range is a specified set of instances and it is transitive. e.g. small&lt;medium, medium&lt;large⟹small&lt;large.
-- attributes and Classes: attributes can be drawn from a set of discrete attribute value or from a continuous range (real number) e.g. Nominal and Ordinal.
+- Attributes and Classes: attributes can be drawn from a set of discrete attribute value or from a continuous range (real number) e.g. Nominal and Ordinal.
 The attribute relations include binary, functional, and hierarchically organised.

 There are different **types of Ontology**: Knowledge Representation, Upper-level, Generic and Application (Domain) Ontologies